dwedia/dwedia/README.md

 ### About me:

-- I am a Linux Systemsadministrator, currently working in the healthcare sector
+- 😄 I am a Linux Systemsadministrator, currently working in the healthcare sector

-- I am a cat enthusiast, who currently shares my home with 4 cats
+- 😸 I am a cat enthusiast, who currently shares my home with 4 cats

-- I am a firm believer in the need to keep learning, and this leads me to experiment with al sorts of projects.
+- 📕 I am a firm believer in the need to keep learning, and this leads me to experiment with al sorts of projects.
 Many of them fail, but I learn from them.

+- 🎧 While working, I can often be seen to be headbanging slightly to Heavy Metal Music.